NikWindup/bookry/README.md

 ## Resources used
 * Django for the backend
 * React and Vite for the frontend
-* Axios to request from the api
+* requests to request from the api
 * django-cors-headers to enable the frontend to make requests to the backend